Get your EIN in as fast as 7 business days. Apply now for $49

 For US Residents (with SSN or ITIN):

-3. Specify the type of corporation (general, S-Corp, personal service, church-controlled)
+• Specify the corporation type (general, S-Corp, personal service)

-5. Provide the corporation's legal name as shown on articles of incorporation
+• Provide the corporation's legal name from the articles of incorporation

 For Non-US Residents (without SSN or ITIN):

-2. Enter the responsible party's name and passport number
+• Enter the responsible party's name on Line 7a

 Or let ein.so handle everything for $49 (Standard) or $97 (Express).
 Start your application.